Pharmacy benefit manager CVS urges rewrite for U.S. heart guidelines

 The latest treatment guidelines, issued in 2013 by the American College of Cardiology and the American Heart Association, overturned decades of practice in which doctors screened patients for high cholesterol, then sought to reduce LDL to a specific level.

-Dr. Troyen Brennan, chief medical officer for CVS, said that if the guidelines are not changed, CVS will use its own targets, which will vary depending on patient history.
+Dr. Troyen Brennan, CVS chief medical officer, said that if the guidelines are not changed, CVS will use its own targets, which will vary depending on patient history.
 “We expect patients to first use statins,” he said.
 “If they can’t use statins, or can’t make (LDL) targets, then they would use PCSK9 inhibitors.”

 Some prominent cardiologists have questioned the 2013 guidelines, but the ACC and AHA have shown little appetite to return to LDL targets.
 “LDL may or may not correlate to cardiovascular outcomes,” Dr. Kim Allan Williams, president of the ACC, told Reuters last week.